wassafr/wedoogift-php-client/README.md

 $wdg->distribute($reasonId, 'Cool message', $userId, $valueToDistribute);
 ```

-All methods throw a `WeDooGiftException` if something wrong happens.
+All methods throw a `\Exception` if something wrong happens.

 ## TODO

-* Add support for production environment
+- Add support for production environment

 ## License

 You are free to use this, although it probably won't be very useful to you.
 You can submit PR but we will most probably not work on it.